delvtech/council/README.md

 npm run test
 ```

 ## Contributing
 Council is a community-driven protocol and there are many ways to contribute to it.
 We encourage anyone to use this as their protocol or DAOs governance system.
 If you are interested in building on top of it, improving the code, please do!

 ## Support
 If you have any questions, feedback, ideas for improvement, or even further experiments to test out with Council, come join our [#governance](https://discord.gg/z4EsSuaYCd) discord channel to talk more about this!

+## Proposals
+To submit the proposals you'll need to do the following steps:
+### Setup Repository
+1. Follow steps 1-3 to setup and buid this repo.
+### Setup Environment
+1. Next, you'll need make a new file `.env` and copy the contents of `.env.sample` to `.env`
+2. Add the private key for the wallet you'd like the create a proposal with.
+3. Add the Alchemy key to connect to the provider.

+### Deploying the proposals on-chain